andyzito/syntree/docs/.source/use_cases/6_creating_arrow.rst

-Use Case #1: Creating a Movement Arrow
+Use Case #6: Creating a Movement Arrow
 ======================================

+..
+This use case was selected from the original pool of use cases, and updated to match the current version of Syntree.
+You can view all the original, unaltered use cases at https://drive.google.com/open?id=0ByxFokfIIBmXbzRSdTBIWThfeTg

 Actors
 ------